jordan-t-martin/sdl-game/README.md

 # Target Practice!
 Shoot all the targets to win!
 Aim your shots between the rocks to hit the targets.
 Move around to get the best angles.
 The goal is to destroy all the targets in the fastest time.
 After you win, you can choose to play another game or exit.

+## Install
+Download the zip file from the releases page.
+Extract the folder and run the executable file to start the program.
+Please ensure all included dll files are in the directory as well.
+VC++ dll files have been statically linked, so there is no need for these.

 ## Controls
 Aim - Move cursor<br/>
 Shoot - Mouse click and hold<br/>